 Squalane is one of the most Googled skincare ingredients of 2020, which is a pretty good indicator that this skin-identical moisturiser actually works, but also perhaps that people don't know what the hell it actually is.

 With that in mind, consider this your Cliff Notes on the subject.

 What is squalane?
 And is it the same as squalene?

 No, squalane is not the same as squalene, no matter how much your autocorrect wants to believe it is.

 Squalene (with an ‘e’) is a lipid, or fatty molecule, found naturally in our bodies.

 "Squalene is produced by the oil glands in the dermis of our skin," reveals aesthetic doctor Dr Jane Leonard.
 "It plays an important role in hydrating the deeper layers of our skin, as well as the surface.
 As we age, the amount of squalene produced by the body reduces, which can lead to skin looking dry and dull, and wrinkles becoming more prevalent."

 "Squalane is a manufactured version of naturally occurring squalene," continues Dr Leonard.
-"It is an incredible moisturising ingredient and prevents water loss from the skin, while also helping to repair the barrier of our skin, protecting it against external environmental aggressors."
+"It is an incredible moisturizing ingredient and prevents water loss from the skin, while also helping to repair the barrier of our skin, protecting it against external environmental aggressors."

-Drunk Elephant F-Balm Electrolyte Waterfacial Midi, for example, cocktails squalane with plenty of barrier-boosting ingredients such as niacinamide and omega fatty acids.
+Drunk Elephant F-Balm Electrolyte Waterfacial Midi, for example, 'cocktails' squalane with plenty of barrier-boosting ingredients such as niacinamide and omega fatty acids.